madahetooo/madahetooo/README.md

 ### Hi, I am Eslam Medhat 👋
 ![Screen Shot 2021-08-10 at 12 45 20 PM](https://user-images.githubusercontent.com/28203059/128853751-9e1cb832-3200-46cd-ab54-3f78f2093765.png)

-## I am an Application Developer | Trainer at BambooGeeks, Android Developer Mid-level, GDG Leader , Instructor and Author.
+## I am a Google Developer Expert in Firebase  🔥 and an Application Developer | Trainer at BambooGeeks, Android Developer Mid-level, GDG Leader , Instructor and Author.

 I had a lot of significant professional experiences as a Public Trainer. transformed  hundreds of developer's lives by teaching them how to work with Google Assistant, GCP, Android, Java, Flutter, UI UX, Web Development, and Gsuite in only 3 years by performing + 200 sessions across Egypt and outside Egypt.